rixx/speedslides/slides.md

 moving on,

-second time: I am your keynote speaker today, and if you want to know more, uhm, check rixx.de and a bunch of related sub-pages.
+**second time**: I am your keynote speaker today, and if you want to know more, uhm, check rixx.de and a bunch of related sub-pages.

 -->